suleymanbariseser/social-goal/README.md

 To run the project, follow these steps:

-1. Start the shared project first.
-Run the following command:
+1. You can start the client project by running the following command:

     ```shell
-    $ pnpm dev:shared
-    ````

-This will build and start the shared project, which is a dependency for the client and server projects.

-2. Once the shared project is running, you can start the client project by running the following command:

-    ```shell
     $ pnpm dev:client
     ```

-3. Similarly, you can start the server project by running the following command:
+2. Similarly, you can start the server project by running the following command:

     ```shell
     $ pnpm dev:server